Different Types Of Phobias

 This fear is usually associated with agoraphobia (fear of being unable to escape) and claustrophobia.
 A person suffering from this fear will avoid air travel altogether limiting their lifestyle.

 The good news is that phobias can be managed and cured.
-Our Psychologists at Spectrum Therapy can help you learn to function effectively through therapeutic treatments and self-help strategies so you can start living the life you want.
+Our Psychologists at Spectrum Mental Health can help you learn to function effectively with therapeutic treatments for phobias and self-help strategies so you can start living the life you want.

 The type of Phobia treatment used will depend partly on the severity of the phobia - no single treatment works for everybody.
 Generally however, our Counselling Psychologists will use a Cognitive Behaviour Therapy approach.
 This type of therapy is aimed at reducing the symptoms of fear and anxiety, and helping a person manage their reactions to the source of their fear effectively.
 All of our Psychologists are fully qualified and hold a current membership of the Psychological Society of Ireland.